kartverket/github-workflows/README.md

 ### Features

 - Allows configuring a set of dependencies in a configfile that can be merged
+- Can also configure ecosystems to merge automatically, for example go_modules
 - Each dependency will allow either major, minor or patch updates (only supports semver)
 - A bot approves and merges the PR